Aimee Aveyard

 Writer

-Aimee Aveyard serves as our expert writer with an impressive 20 years of experience in healthcare non-profits.
+Aimee Aveyard is a writer with an impressive 20 years of experience in healthcare.
 Her expertise lies in delivering successful PR strategies for national awareness campaigns, effectively amplifying the reach of important mental health initiatives.
 Aimee holds a Bachelor of Arts degree in French Language and Literature from the University of Leeds, which has honed her exceptional communication skills and passion for storytelling.

 Authored by Aimee Aveyard